VimsRocz/IMU/README.md

 automatically calls `validate_with_truth.py` to compare the estimated trajectory against it.
 The validation summary and plots are saved alongside the exported `.mat` files in `results/`.
+`validate_with_truth.py` requires the reference latitude, longitude and origin to be specified via `--ref-lat`, `--ref-lon` and `--ref-r0` or embedded in the estimate file.
+If none are provided the script exits with an error.

 ## 🚀 Developing & Debugging in GitHub Codespaces